 Whose blood was it, though, she wondered.
 Her hand hovered at her gun belt as she reached again for the handle.

-She turned the knob and pulled the door open.
+She turned the knob and pushed the door open.
 It gave a groan of protest, but it was unlocked.
 It swung open on old, well-used hinges.
 She stepped inside and closed the door.

 There was no immediate sign of any struggle.
 Connor was slouched in his armchair, facing the opposite direction.
 He looked like he was sleeping, but she couldn’t get a good look from her angle.
 She stepped further into the room, cautiously scanning the room as she did.